Ezra Koenig: Vampire Weekend

-Ezra met his bandmates at Columbia University, prior to 2003.
+Koenig met his bandmates at Columbia University, prior to 2003.
 After already having met drummer Chris Tomson, Koenig became acquainted with Rostam Batmanglij.
 The two immediately bonded over Radiohead at a party during freshman year and vowed to start a band one day.
 Rounding out the group was Chris Baio, Koenig's suite-mate in his sophomore year, with whom he shared a love of Destiny's Child.
-The group immediately got to work, playing their first show in 2006 at a battle of the bands in a campus basement.
-They placed third out of four.
-Later that year, some of their demos appeared online, earning raves from sites like Stereogum and Pitchfork.
-Before they knew it, they were selling out shows and appearing on the cover of Spin without even having released an album.
+The group immediately began work, playing their first show in 2006 at a battle of the bands in a campus basement, where they placed third out of four.
+Later that year, some of their demos appeared online, earning critical acclaim from sites like Stereogum and Pitchfork; this newfound attention led to the group selling out shows and appearing on the cover of Spin without having released an album.

-Their eponymous debut album arrived on January 29, 2008, and by the end of the year they had performed on Saturday Night Live, played for 40,000 fans at England's Glastonbury festival, and sold nearly half a million albums.
+Their eponymous debut album released on January 29, 2008, and by the end of the year they had performed on Saturday Night Live, played at England's Glastonbury festival, and sold nearly half a million albums.
 The album was self-produced while they were working full-time jobs.
 Since then, the band have released another four albums: Contra (2010), Modern Vampires of the City (2013), Father of the Bride (2019), and Only God Was Above Us (2024).

 The band has been nominated for multiple Grammy Awards.
 In 2011, Contra was nominated for Best Alternative Music Album, but Brothers by The Black Keys won the award.
 In 2014, Modern Vampires of the City was nominated in the category and, this time, the band won the award.
 Following the win, Koenig exclaimed, "I'm the pre-eminent Ezra of my time, and when I die, then we can talk about who comes next."
 In 2020, Father of the Bride earned the band a second win for Best Alternative Music Album and a first nomination for Album of the Year.
 "Harmony Hall" was nominated for Best Rock Song.

 Time Crisis

-In 2015 Koenig began hosting his own podcast on Apple Music.
+In 2015, Koenig began hosting his own podcast on Apple Music.
 The show, Time Crisis, features Koenig with co-host Jake Longstreth, an American painter, musician, and internet radio personality.
-Each episode lasts two hours, during which Koenig and company discuss corporate snack food history, the tasteful palette of ’70s rock (with a focus on the Grateful Dead), portmanteaus, and respond to emails from listeners.
+Each episode lasts two hours, during which Koenig and company discuss diverse topics such corporate snack food history, the tasteful palette of ’70s rock (with a focus on the Grateful Dead), portmanteaus, and respond to emails from listeners.
 Often, the show ends with The Top Five where Koenig and Longstreth compare the top five songs on Apple Music this week to that of a week from the past relevant to the discourse of the episode.

 Jonah Hill, Rashida Jones, Mark Ronson, Florence Welch, Jamie Foxx, Tim Heidecker, James Corden, and Koenig's sister Emma Koenig have appeared as guests on the internet radio show.

 The show debuted on July 12, 2015, and new episodes air fortnightly.
 The show is in its eighth season.